Continuity properties of measurable group cohomology: Agreement with other cohomology theories

 Similarly to the discussion following the proof of Theorem A, it is unclear whether the theories $\rmH_\m^\ast$ and $\rmH^\ast_\rm{ss}$ must agree for more general contractible targets.

 \begin{ques} Are there a connected locally compact group $G$ and a non-locally-convex F-space $G$-module $A$, or more generally a contractible Polish module, for which

 for some $p$? \end{ques}

-The completion of Theorems E and F will require further use of the LHS spectral sequence, but we will not be able to justify those appeals until we have some results guaranteeing that the quotient topologies on some relevant cohomology groups are Hausdorff.
+The completion of Theorem E will require further use of the LHS spectral sequence, but we will not be able to justify that appeal until we have some results guaranteeing that the quotient topologies on some relevant cohomology groups are Hausdorff.
 These will be obtained in the next section.

 Before leaving this section, it seems worth offering some further remarks on possible strategies for analyzing the comparison map between $\rmH_\m^\ast$ and $\rmH^\ast_\rm{ss}$.
 For the purpose of this discussion it is simplest to focus on cases in which $\rmH^\ast_\rm{Seg}$ is defined, so that we may discuss this in place of $\rmH^\ast_\rm{ss}$.